Experience, Training,

 • Advanced Permaculture: Teacher Training, 2006, Peter Bane, Andrew Goodheart Brown, Central Rocky Mountain Permaculture Institute, Basalt, Colorado

-• Regenerative Livelihoods, Gaia University
+• Regenerative Livelihoods Certificate, Gaia University

 • Diploma, Education, Permaculture Institute of North America, 2014